Ceiling Soundproofing Products

 Another ceiling soundproofing solution is replacing ceiling tiles with acoustical tiles.
 Acoustical tiles reduce airborne noise and improve the sound quality within a room by absorbing sound waves and eliminating echoes.

-To be able to compare the performance of different acoustical tiles, we rate them by how much sound they can block.
+To be able to compare the performance of different sound absorbing ceiling panels, we rate them by how much sound they can block.
 This rating is called CAC, which stands for Ceiling Attenuation Class.
 The higher the rating, the more effective the product is.

 If existing ceiling tiles can’t be replaced, we recommend placing a layer of Quiet Batt® Soundproofing Insulation above the tiles.